-Is the holdup about funding or are there just some counties who are uninterested in participating?
+Q. Is the holdup about funding or are there just some counties who are uninterested in participating?

-I mean, we had a mental health summit last year and, two years before that, we had a substance abuse summit where we invited judges to bring teams from their county.
+A. I mean, we had a mental health summit last year and, two years before that, we had a substance abuse summit where we invited judges to bring teams from their county.
 Every county showed up with a team of people to deal with justice-involved individuals who are struggling with addictions and justice-involved individuals who are struggling with serious mental illness.
 They all came because they really want to see a better result.

 When you sit on that bench day in, day out and you're watching some of the pathos that comes before you, there's got to be a better way than just this revolving door.
 Plus it's a tremendous cost to taxpayers as well.
 So who can be safely out in the community and who cannot be?
 It's a tough call and our judges are making those calls every day.

-I'm seeing fewer and fewer of those.
+A. I'm seeing fewer and fewer of those.
 Some of the biggest proponents have been prosecutors.

 At the substance abuse summit, we had a prosecutor from St. Joseph County come down and say, “Listen, I was skeptical, but now I see it’s working.”
 And the same thing on pretrial reform with regard to doing risk assessments and determining who can safely be out in their communities.